-Why Grapes & Raisins Are So Dangerous for Dogs
+Can Dogs Eat Grapes?
+Here's Why Grapes and Raisins Are So Dangerous for Dogs

-If you’re wondering if dogs can have raisins or grapes—common treats for adults and kids alike—take note: Raisins and grapes are not safe for dogs to eat.
+If you're wondering whether dogs can have raisins or grapes—which are totally common treats for adults and kids alike—the answer is a hard no. Raisins and grapes are dangerous for dogs to eat.
 While veterinarians aren't sure exactly why the fruit is so toxic to our canine friends, what is known is how serious the poisoning is, says Ahna Brutlag, DVM, who works with Pet Poison Helpline to help answer potential poisoning questions for veterinarians and pet owners.

-How Toxic Are Grapes & Raisins to Dogs?
+How Toxic Are Grapes and Raisins to Dogs?

-Some dogs get into a batch of grapes or raisins and live through the episode.
-Others develop kidney failure.
-Any raisin or grape is a problem: seedless, skinned, out of the grocery store, or out of the wine vineyard.
-Brutlag says it's unlikely that one or two grapes or raisins will cause a problem in a medium or large dog, but we don't know which dogs will be sensitive to it or get sick from it until it’s too late.
+Brutlag says it's unlikely that one or two grapes or raisins will cause a problem in a medium- or large-size dog.
+But we also don't know which dogs will be sensitive to the toxins or get sick from them until it's too late.

 "The new dog owner sees the dog eat some raisins, the dog gets sick, and they had no idea they were causing the problem," Brutlag says.
 "They feel terrible because they were the ones to cause harm to their dog."

 It happens more often than you might think: Your sweet pooch gobbles down some grapes from a fruit bowl, or your child spills some raisins from a snack box under the table.
-Before you can act, your pup has already consumed the toxic fruit.
-If that happens, be on the lookout for the following signs that your dog may be experiencing a toxic reaction to grapes or raisins, including:
+Before you can act, your pup has already consumed the dangerous fruit.
+If this occurs, be on the lookout for the following signs that your dog may be experiencing a toxic reaction to grapes or raisins, including:

 In cases of kidney failure, signs can progress to tremors, seizures, or comas, so being sensitive to early signs and a quick call to the veterinarian are crucial if you know your dog has eaten grapes or raisins.